lukaskf/hugo_lukaskf/content/about.md

 ----

 Databases
-:	PostgreSQL, SqlAlchemy
+:	PostgreSQL, SqlAlchemy, Supabase

 Employment
 ---------------

-December 2020 - Current
+December 2020 - August 2021
 :   **Lead Developer (Full-Stack) - Terrier Technologies, MN**

     The results of my work drove up profitability via designing and developing best in industry features making the Lycensed platform much more robust, feature rich, and marketable to larger corporations.
 I also onboarded and supported one of the largest pest control companies in the nation onto the Lycensed platform.
 Within Terrier I increased productivity and application security by enhancing open-source tools used by Terrier, as well as driving up company skill levels by hiring and training new developers and product managers.